Key takeaways

 We all know how important good web design is.
 And an experienced design agency will be able to deliver a high-quality UI/UX for you.
 All you need to do is give them an understanding of your business and your vision, show corporate style elements, explain the goals and content of the site, and outline the project scope.
 They’ll take care of the rest.

 A perfect website project is a combination of creativity and planning.
 While a non-standard creative brief sounds nice, sometimes it could be better to opt for a standardized version.
 If you write that you need a “magical, inspirational, catchy, soft website design”, it will be open to the interpretation by the designer.
-There’s not enough details, so don’t be surprised if you don’t see exactly what you imagined.
+There’s not enough details, so don’t be surprised if you don’t see exactly what you imagined in the web design brief.
 Instead, give a detailed description of what you want and where.
 Also, it would be a good idea to provide do’s and don’ts that you see on the sites of your competitors.
-The better your description is — the better the outcome will be.
+The better your description is — the better the website brief and the outcome will be.

 At Purrweb, we have a universal website design brief, and most of the 300+ projects in our portfolio began with that specific design brief.
 We’ve tried several options and designed a balanced version that encompasses features of both the standardized and creative brief, so it can suit you even if you’re not well acquainted with the web design team.

-Sometimes, our partners find formulating requirements by themselves hard.
+Sometimes, our partners find formulating website briefs by themselves hard.
 If you have any problems with writing a website design brief — don’t hesitate to ask your partner for assistance.
-Say, should there be any difficulties, we can arrange a call with an entrepreneur to tackle everything.
+Say, should there be any difficulties, we can arrange a call with an entrepreneur to tackle a website brief together.

-Here are some tips for bettering your lot while filling out the brief template.
+Here are some tips for bettering your web design brief template.

 Business